j-es-craig/fpr_scale/README.md

     ![example 5](bin/fig_5.png)

  4) recode.py
+    - If including non-numerical data, this will need to be recoded before analysis
-    - If including patient data this will encode eye side and gender as 0 and 1, and also sum birth week and day into a single figure
+    - This script will encode eye side and gender as 0 and 1

  The data is now ready for cluster analysis.
 Specific dimensions can be included or excluded from analysis.
 [After labelling](results/clustered_output.xlsx), you can plot.
 For example: